inog/THM-write-ups/injection/Readme.md

 - uname -a
 - ps -ef
 - pwd
 - ls -la ../../

 *Tip*
 you can still redirect the output in a file.

-`ls -la > ls.txt'
+`ls -la > ls.txt`

 #### What strange text file is in the website root directory?
 `drpepper.txt`

 #### How many non-root/non-service/non-daemon users are there?
 Honnestly I had to google that.
 I found the following:

-All users are listed in /etc/passwd
+All users are listed in `/etc/passwd`
-All users with a /home/ directory are real users.
+All users with a `/home/` directory are real users.
 I entered

     cat /etc/passwd > p.txt
     cat /etc/passwd | grep /home > p1.txt

 The first one shows the hole content of passwd.
 The second one only these which have an /home...